bob123456678/TrainControl/Readme.md

 **Full Autonomy**

 Defined via a special [JSON configuration file](src/examples/Readme.md) that can be built using the UI, represent your layout as a graph and enable complete automation of trains using just S88 sensors and an initial list of locomotive locations.
 TrainControl will automatically keep track of where each train is located at any given time.
 You can pick destinations for specific trains, or let the system continuously execute random routes.
+All state is auto-saved on exit.

 ![UI screenshot: autonomy](assets/ui_autonomy.png?raw=true)